jnylam/jnylam.github.io/_courses/146-s17/homework06.md

 - use the PriorityQueue ADT to design algorithms and data structures
 - explain the single source shortest path problem and the minimum spanning tree problem
-- augment a backtracking algorithm with code to build and return a found solution
+- augment a backtracking algorithm with code to build and return a found solution (not covered on Exam 2)
 - analyze divide-and-conquer algorithms

 # Submission